MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

            - **Horizontal position**: Enter the horizontal location in centimeters.
 Use the next **From** box to specify the horizontal starting point to measure from:
              - **Top left corner**
              - **Center**
            - **Vertical position**: Enter the vertical location in centimeters.
-Use the next **From** box to specify the horizontal starting point to measure from:
+Use the next **From** box to specify the vertical starting point to measure from:
              - **Top left corner**
              - **Center**